Andy Ibáñez Player Props: Tigers vs. White Sox

-Andy Ibanez -- with a slugging percentage of .147 in his past 10 games, including no home runs) -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.
+Andy Ibanez -- hitting .088 with a home run and two RBI in his past 10 games -- will be in action for the Detroit Tigers against the Chicago White Sox, with Michael Kopech on the hill, on June 4 at 2:10 PM ET.

-In his last game, he notched a home run while going 1-for-2 against the Rangers.
+In his most recent game, he went 1-for-4 against the White Sox.

 Andy Ibáñez Game Info & Props vs. the White Sox